Вы здесь

 Главная » Kazakh traditional national musical instruments.
 Kazakh string musical instruments.

-History of the Kazakh musical instruments.
+History of Kazakh musical instruments.

 “The Kazakhs are a new evidence that a man was born as a poet or musician”